SocialDesignHouse/jquery.eightTracks/README.md

 A simple jQuery plug-in for dealing with the 8tracks.com API.

+It only deals with the JSONP API endpoints right now.

-It has only been testing with jQuery 2.0.3 so far.
+It has only been testing with jQuery 2.0.3 so far, but should work with previous versions.

 We are starting with anonymous playback and a few other functions, but will add to it over time.